riscv-non-isa/riscv-arch-test/CONTRIBUTION.md

 - Becoming a maintainer

 ## We develop with Github

 We use github to host code, to track issues and feature requests, as well as accept pull requests.

+## Prepare

+We use [ruff](https://docs.astral.sh/ruff/) as our linter and formatter, all the changes you made will be checked by out CI pipeline.
+So you should:

+- install ruff: `pip install ruff` or [more install methods](https://docs.astral.sh/ruff/installation/)

+To run CI locally, you can use [pre-commit](https://pre-commit.com/), it runs the same check as CI pipeline:

+- install pre-commit: `pip install pre-commit`

+then you can run check directly by: `pre-commit run`

+> notice that pre-commit will only run on the staged files, if you want to check all, please use `pre-commit run -a`

+If you use git, you can set [git hooks](https://git-scm.com/book/ms/v2/Customizing-Git-Git-Hooks) automatically by:

+- set git hooks: `pre-commit install`

+then pre-commit check will be triggered automatically when you run `git commit`

+> if your think some changes are necessary even though they won't pass the check, you can use `git commit --no-verify` which will skip the pre-commit check.

+If you are using vscode, you can also use [Offical Ruff Extension for vscode](https://marketplace.visualstudio.com/items?itemName=charliermarsh.ruff) to automatically format/lint your code on save.

 ## We use a simple git flow where all code changes happen through Pull Requests